 Get Involved

-Lawn & Landscaping Advice from Bridge Gardens
+Garden & Landscaping Advice from Bridge Gardens

-The Peconic Land Trust has partnered with the Perfect Earth Project and Cornell Cooperative Extension of Suffolk County on sustainable lawn care and gardening programs at Bridge Gardens.
+The Peconic Land Trust has partnered with Perfect Earth Project and Cornell Cooperative Extension of Suffolk County on sustainable lawn care and gardening programs at Bridge Gardens.

 Have questions: Email LawnExpert@PeconicLandTrust.org